Using Host Variables

 Transfer from Host Variables to Tables

-When the host variable associated with an indicator variable is used to assign a value to a column, the value assigned is NULL if the value of the indicator variable is set to -1.
+When the host variable associated with an indicator variable is used to assign a value to a column, the value assigned is

 In such a case, the value of the main variable is irrelevant.
 If the indicator variable has a value of zero or a positive value, or if the main variable is not associated with an indicator variable, the value of the main variable itself is assigned to the column.